 Arnaud de Montille (from ) started Merci Maman almost 16 years ago.

 Hello, my name is Arnaud de Montille and, with my wife Béatrice, we founded Merci Maman in 2007, a brand of personalized jewels, hand-engraved in our London & Paris ateliers, and sold online.
 The name Merci Maman, which means 'Thanks Mom' draws inspiration from the bond between mother and child, as well as our French roots.

 Kate Middleton in 2014, Arnaud and Beatrice de Montille, The Duchess Necklace

 5. Moonglow Jewelry ($6M/year)

-Julien Plouffe (from Miami, Florida, USA) started Moonglow Jewelry about 11 years ago.
+Julien Plouffe (from Miami, Florida, USA) started Moonglow Jewelry over 11 years ago.